bonusly/un-handbook/README.md

 * Teach & encourage
 * Solve problems together

-We hire team members who we believe will make us smarter and better at what we're trying to do.
-In order to succeed at becoming smarter and better as a whole, it's essential for us to communicate.

-What does communication mean at Bonusly?

-* You actively solicit input on work you’re doing.
-* You listen before giving your opinion.
-* You contribute your ideas.
-* You keep your cool in stressful interactions.
-* You treat your colleagues with respect at all times, especially times of disagreement.
-* You have the courage to contribute on topics, even if they are not in your realm of responsibilities or expertise.

 ### Default to transparency
 * Take responsibility to share information that others need (with context)